deepset-ai/haystack/README.md

 * DocumentStore (Elasticsearch): listens on port 9200
 * Streamlit UI: listens on port 8501

-Please note that this demo sets up the container ports so that they are potentially accessible from the Internet. *We suggest that you review the firewall settings depending on your system setup and the security guidelines.*
+Please note that this demo sets up the container ports to be potentially accessible from the Internet. *We suggest that you review the firewall settings depending on your system setup and the security guidelines.*

 ## Installation